AckeeCZ/tapestry/README.md

 - [x] `Executable` support for your CLI tools
 - [ ] more and even more to come!

+You can check out an example project that was generated with `tapestry` [here](https://github.com/fortmarek/TapestryDemo).

 ## New release